 - Use mainly close micing with either condenser or dynamic microphones.

-- If you get too much bass frequencies when close micing with a dynamic mic, move it back slowly the bass frequencies are reduced - But not so far back as to capture too much room or outside noise.
+- If you get too many bass frequencies when close micing with a dynamic mic, move it back slowly; the bass frequencies will reduce - But not so far back as to capture too much room or outside noise.

-- Avoid multi-microphone recording as this is usually about capturing the atmosphere/room, which is what you are not trying to do in this scenario.
+- Avoid multi-microphone recording as this is usually about capturing the atmosphere/room, which you are not trying to do in this scenario.

 - DI electric bass instruments (see below).

-If the space sounds bad, but is not awful, and there is some outside noise
+If the space sounds rough but is not awful, and there is some outside noise

 - DI as many of the electric instruments as you can (see below).

-- For acoustic instruments including guitars and vocals try using a dynamic microphone as these will typically pick up what is directly in front of it significantly more than most condenser microphones.
+- For acoustic instruments, including guitars and vocals, try using a dynamic microphone.
+These will typically pick up what is directly in front of it significantly more than most condenser microphones.

-- If you are capturing an amplifier, try turning it up loud enough to sound good and to be louder than other noises around you, but not so loud that you can hear the sound coming back from the walls.
+- If you are capturing an amplifier, try turning it up loud enough to be louder than other noises around you but not so loud that you can hear the sound coming back from the walls.
 A quick option is to try making a blanket fort around the amp and microphone..
-Lean a mattress against the wall..
-But these options are actually only going to help with high frequency echos - which will be half your problem - the other half is mid and bass frequencies which will make you mix sound muddy and cheap.
+Lean a mattress against the wall...
+But these options will only help with high-frequency echoes - which will be half your problem - the other half is mid and bass frequencies which will make you mix sound muddy and cheap.

 - Get REAL acoustic treatment (It makes a huge difference) to help take the room out of your recordings.
 You can use a reverb plugin to put a better room sound in later.
 Make sure you are turning your microphone level up to compensate for the quieter amplifier.
 Bonus tip - empty egg cartons belong in the recycling.

-If the space sounds really bad, and there is a lot of noise
+If the space sounds terrible, and there is a lot of noise

 - DI everything you can!

-- If you are still keen - A dynamic microphone close to the source will help limit the room issues, but will create excessive boominess which will be difficult to fix in the mix.
+- If you are still keen to work with a mic in the room, a dynamic microphone close to the source will help limit the room issues and create excessive boominess, challenging to fix in the mix.

 Plug your electric instrument directly into the “High Z” or “Instrument” input on your audio interface, and then using amp simulator and reverb plugins to create the sound you want.
-For bass is pretty much a standard for home/project studios as the bass frequencies are so difficult to control.
+DI for bass is pretty much a standard for home/project studios as the bass frequencies are so challenging to control.
 The truth is that the vast majority of bass you hear on recordings are DI.

 Don’t give up!